Rhyming and Stealing

 Together with 86 and raspberry (often shortened to razz), dukes is one of only a few words commonly used in American English derived from rhyming slang.
 It’s exclusively used in the context of telling someone to prepare to fight in the phrase, “put up your dukes.”
 Because this association was so strong, the word was also verbed, through a standard process of our language to simply mean “fight”, as in duke it out.

 So how did we get from hand to duke?
 Forks had already been used as a slang term for hands via a fairly obvious analogy, then rhyming slang added duke of York to the mix.
-Which is also confusing, because duke has also been used to mean “walk” using the same rhyme or “cork”, “chalk”, or, for that matter, an actual fork.
+Which is also confusing, because duke has also been used to mean “walk” using the same rhyme or “cork”, “chalk”, or even an actual fork.
+Note non-rhotacism at work again for some of these.

 Furthermore, there are other dukes, meaning: